|

 one person.
 People have literally made and released

 entire albums that way.
+4) So: just to

 cite the obvious, once you are awake, and your session